Getting Around Nepal: The Journey of a Lifetime

 Train

 Currently, there is only one train service in Nepal.
-It operates from Janakpur to India.
-But, fast-track is under construction.
-So, there will be more train services in Nepal soon.
+It operates from Janakpur to India (Jayanagar).
+But the fast-track is under construction.
+So, there will be more train services in Nepal soon (don’t know when).

 Hitchhiking